 Remember how I said you should pin every day?
 Most people can’t do that, so that’s where Tailwind comes in!
 It’s a scheduler for Pinterest, and it will pin at the optimal times for you.

-It also comes with a perk called Tailwind Tribes, that are similar to (but better than) group boards.
-Tribes are groups of pinners in your niche, and the idea is to add your pins to it to have other people share them and vice versa.
-Tailwind Tribes are more advanced than group boards because there’s more accountability.
-You can see how many pins you’ve added to a Tribe, how many pins from the Tribe that you’ve pinned, and how many people in that Tribe are pinning your content.
-Most Tribes have rules, so if someone is just adding their own content without reciprocating, the admin of the group can kick them out.
+It also comes with a perk called Tailwind Communities (formerly called Tribes), that are similar to (but better than) group boards.
+Communities are groups of pinners in your niche, and the idea is to add your pins to it to have other people share them and vice versa.
+Tailwind Communities are more advanced than group boards because there’s more accountability.
+You can see how many pins you’ve added to a Community, how many pins from the Community that you’ve pinned, and how many people in that Community are pinning your content.
+Most Communities have rules, so if someone is just adding their own content without reciprocating, the admin of the group can kick them out.

-I recommend finding Tribes that are on the smaller side with a few hundred to maybe a thousand people, and you can see which Tribes are the most active before you join.
+I recommend finding Communities that are on the smaller side with a few hundred to maybe a thousand people, and you can see which Communities are the most active before you join.
 It can be a great way to get your pins shared by other people in your niche to get more traffic to your site!

 If you are interested in trying out Tailwind, you can use my affiliate link and get a free trial!